FalconStor Software: History

+Founder ReiJane Huai resigned in September 2010 over "certain improper payments" and committed suicide September 26, 2011 aged 52.
+He had been due in a U.S. district court the day with the intention of pleading guilty.

 In 2012, the company agreed to pay $5.8 US million as part as a federal investigation settlement, after it has admitted that its employees gave more than $300,000 in bribes to executives at JPMorgan Chase with restricted stock shares and golf memberships in exchange for contracts.
 The company was further charged with falsifying its corporate books and records associated with the bribery.

 On September 25, 2017, FalconStor was delisted from Nasdaq Capital Market.
-The company's stock is traded on OTC Markets Group Inc.’s OTCQB Venture Market.
+The company's stock is traded on OTC Markets Group’s OTCQB Venture Market.

-In June 2020, FalconStor partners with Hitachi Content Platform (HCP) to provide end-to - end data management and backup solutions.
+In June 2020, FalconStor partners with Hitachi Content Platform (HCP) to provide end-to-end data management and backup solutions.

 Personnel

 On August 17, 2017, FalconStor appointed Todd Brooks as CEO.
 Previously, he served as COO of ESW Capital companies Aurea Software and Trilogy.

 In 2018, FalconStor moved its headquarters to Austin, Texas, and hired Brad Wolfe, former CFO for Asure Software, as CFO.